onebigear/avant_la_lettre_public_copy/archival_protocol.md

     └── other_text.txt
 ```

-Folder: $panelistName_archive
+__Folder__: $panelistName_archive

-Subfolder: images, for images of work (from yourself or references) mentioned during the presentation.
+__Subfolder__: images, for images of work (from yourself or references) mentioned during the presentation.

-Subfolder: text, bio.txt (bio.txt as a placeholder file, you are welcome to upload a text file in other editable formats :).
+__Subfolder__: text, bio.txt (bio.txt as a placeholder file, you are welcome to upload a text file in other editable formats :).
 Please include other texts you'd like to include, for example texts about your work and research (i.e. introductory text on your work, notes, bibiliography, etc)

 ## Language Protocol
 If you have your bio ready in both Chinese and English, please upload both versions.
 If one version is provided, Biyi can help with a translation with your final approval.